cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 ## Implementation: Web Application

-A continuous deployment pipeline is set up to always have the version of the web application seen in this repository will be running at this address:
+A continuous deployment pipeline is set up to always have the version of the web application seen in this repository be running at this address:
 [https://offer-decisioning-starbucks.montreal.cansin.net/](https://offer-decisioning-starbucks.montreal.cansin.net/).

 ### Running the Web Application and the Notebook